Maran (town): Car

 In contrast, going to Maran is much easier by car.
 The East Coast Expressway has two exits serving Maran constituency: Exit 825 to Maran and Exit 827 to Sri Jaya.

-The old Kuala Lumpur-Kuantan federal road Federal Route 2 runs through downtown Maran.
+The old Kuala Lumpur-Kuantan federal road, Federal Route 2, runs through downtown Maran.
 Federal Route 64 connects Maran to Jerantut.
-Connection to Pekan, the royal capital of Pahang is also possible through a series of state-level roads and then Federal Route 82.
+Additionally, there is a connection to Pekan, the royal capital of Pahang, through a series of state-level roads and then the Federal Route 82.

 Politics

 Maran Resort at Taman Tasik Maran.

-Maran in turn is divided into three state seats in the Pahang State Legislative Assembly:
+Maran, in turn, is divided into three state seats in the Pahang State Legislative Assembly: